polarstreams/polar/README.md

 ### Lightweight & Fast

 - Limited memory footprint
-- Production workloads with 0.5GiB of memory per pod
+- Production workloads consume 0.5GiB of memory per pod
 - [1+ million durable writes per second on commodity hardware](./docs/BENCHMARKS.md)
 - Small binary size, arm64 as first class citizen
 - No additional dependencies, i.e., no Zookeeper

 ### Elastic

-- New brokers can be started up in seconds, join the cluster and receive new data
+- New brokers can be started up, join the cluster, and receive new data in seconds
 - No need to operate it manually for scaling up/down cluster
 - After a period of low usage, it scales down automatically
 - Elastic in both computing and storage